isbhsun/Pandas-EDA-CaseStudy/README.md

     - Number of comments

 Since our focus for this project was engagement rates, our three most important variables were likes, dislikes, and comments.
 To normalize engagement rates, we divided the total number of likes and dislikes by the number of views, and the number of comments by the number of views.
 The data are based on daily top trending YouTube videos, so a video that is trending for multiple days will appear multiple times in the data.
 We examined the engagement and views for the most recent date that a video was trending.

+The data are available for download from Kaggle [here](https://www.kaggle.com/datasnaek/youtube-new)

 ### Missing/Excluded Data
 For the purposes of this project we removed any observations where comments and/or likes and dislikes were disabled for the video and any videos that had an error or were removed from our analysis.
 In total, there were only 23 videos that were removed or had an error in the US dataset and 696 videos with comments or likes disabled in the US dataset.